 May Long Weekend at Sunshine Village

 After hitting Little Britches on Saturday, we make our way to Sunshine Village on Sunday.
-Monday is Slush cup, but all weekend long there are crazy fun things happening.
+Monday is Slush Cup, but all weekend long there are crazy fun things happening.
 Saturday and Sunday you can ski and sip champagne during Veuve in the Snow.
 They’ve got that champagne ice bar running every weekend until closing, actually.
 Live bands perform all weekend long and there’s plenty of ski-over-a-pool-of-water events taking places before Monday’s big slushy event.
 Here’s my take on Slush Cup.

 Say you want guaranteed warm weather.
 Bypass Banff and situate yourself in the Columbia Valley.
 It’s awesome here because it truly feels like summer (even when it’s spring in Calgary).
 The golf courses are open, the hiking trials are usually dry (try Fairmont’s Hoodoo trail), and there’s such a good mix of accommodation.